 Scope of Application: What are the implications for businesses?

 The ECA now stacking up to the European standard means firmer, stricter rules for user data protection.
-The approved amendments to the Acts 127/2005 Coll. on Electronic Commissions has a wide scope of application as it co-exists with the Czech Act No.110/2019 on Personal Data Processing and the GDPR (applicable to all member states of the EU whether or not their national laws align with it).
+The approved amendments to the Acts 127/2005 Coll. on Electronic Commissions have a wide scope of application as it co-exists with the Czech Act No.110/2019 on Personal Data Processing and the GDPR (applicable to all member states of the EU whether or not their national laws align with it).

-The regional applicability of EU law to member states means the updates in the Czech republic do not imply any dramatic break from the status quo.
+The regional applicability of EU law to member states means the updates in the Czech Republic do not imply any dramatic break from the status quo.
 Most businesses had to comply with GDPR cookie requirements before now, anyway, and consent was already part and parcel of the data collection process.

-Moreover, as all businesses operating within the Czech republic or handling Czech customers have to comply with all the data laws simultaneously and without reservations, adhering to these guidelines is not as tedious as it seems.
+Moreover, as all businesses operating within the Czech Republic or handling Czech customers have to comply with all the data laws simultaneously and without reservations, adhering to these guidelines is not as tedious as it seems.

 All three laws have very similar provisions.
 So, complying with one helps you stay compliant with the others.
 Non-GDPR-compliant companies, however, have their work cut out, lest they get caught on the wrong side of the law.